botmanas/botmanas/README.md

 - **Tools**: Adobe Photoshop (expert), VS Code, Linux Terminal

 ## 🎨 Design Background
 Before diving into cyber security, I worked as a **freelance graphic designer**, specializing in branding and visual content using Adobe Photoshop.
-This gave me a strong eye for detail—something I now apply in the technical world, especially when analyzing code or looking for vulnerabilities.
+This gave me a strong eye for detail something I now apply in the technical world, especially when analyzing code or looking for vulnerabilities.

 ## 🎯 Goals
 - Learn ethical hacking and penetration testing tools (Kali Linux, Metasploit, Burp Suite)